-Dr. O'Brien received her B.A. in religion from Wake Forest University in 1981.
-She earned her M.Div from Duke Divinity School in 1984, and her Ph.D. in Hebrew Bible from Duke University in 1988, where her areas of study included the history and archeology of the Old Testament, as well as Judaism and Literary Criticism.
+Julia received her B.A. in Religion from Wake Forest University in 1981, M.Div from Duke Divinity School in 1984, and Ph.D. in Hebrew Bible from Duke University in 1988, where her areas of study included the history and archeology of the Old Testament, as well as Judaism and Literary Criticism.

 Ruth and Esther

 Violence and Constructions of Families